Contact Information

 Biography

 R. Chris Fraley is a Professor at the University of Illinois's Department of Psychology.
 He received his PhD from the University of California, Davis in 1999 in Social-Personality Psychology.
 In 2007 he received the American Psychological Association's Distinguished Scientific Award for Early Career Contribution to Psychology in the area of Individual Differences.
-He is an Associate Editor at the Journal of Personality and Social Psychology.
+In 2025 he received the Carol and Ed Diener Mid-Career Award from the Society for Personality and Social Psychology.
+He has served as an Associate Editor at the Journal of Personality and Social Psychology and Personality and Social Psychology Bulletin.

 Research Interests